-Donhead is a Roman Catholic boys’ day school and accepts boys from 4 to 11 years of age.
-Priority is given to boys who are baptised Roman Catholic, although boys of other faiths are warmly welcomed if it is evident that they would benefit from a Christian education and contribute positively to the ethos of the school.
+Donhead is a Roman Catholic boys’ day school from 4 to 11 years of age.
+Priority is given to boys who are baptised Roman Catholic, although boys of other faiths are warmly welcomed.

-Upon first enquiry, parents are warmly invited to tour the school with the Headmaster.
-This aims to provide visitors with an authentic flavour of a normal day at Donhead.
+- Upon first enquiry, parents are warmly invited to personal tour of the school with the Headmaster to give you the feel and atmosphere of a normal day at Donhead.

-Following this, prospective pupils for Pre-Prep, Reception to Year 2, are invited for a taster morning/day which may include an informal assessment by the respective class teacher.
+- Pupils for Reception to Year 2, are invited for a taster morning/day, which may include an informal assessment by the respective class teacher.
 This assessment is designed to place each boy at ease and allow us to observe him in as natural an environment as possible.
-We are eager to see how each boy learns, meets new challenges and interacts socially with boys of his own age.

-Prospective pupils for Years 3-5 will be invited to spend the day with their peer group and undertake an in-class Maths and English assessment, again allowing us the opportunity to see how they interact with their peers and respond to new challenges and opportunities.
+- Pupils for Year 3 to 5 will be invited to spend the day with their peer group and undertake an in-class Maths and English assessment.

 The School would, in almost all cases, expect to inform parents of our decision within 2 days of their assessment day.